-A: Hospice care is designed strictly for patients with terminal conditions.
+A: Hospice care is designed strictly for patients with terminal conditions with a life expectancy of less than 6 months.
 Palliative care supports you and your family in managing your illness even while you are receiving curative and pain management therapy.
 Discuss the benefits of palliative care based on your specific condition with your doctor.

 Q: Is my pain managed with palliative care?